 sweet potato biscuits with marshmallow icing

-Looking for a last-minute, easy-than-ever, totally tasty side bread for Thanksgiving?
+Looking for a last-minute, easier-than-ever, totally tasty side bread for Thanksgiving?
 These sweet potato biscuits with marshmallow icing are the natural choice.
 Fluffy, flavorful, sweet potato-infused biscuits are topped with a gooey, smooth marshmallow icing for a decadent and delicious side bread that’s made for your Thanksgiving dinner (or breakfast!) table.

 Sweet Potato Biscuits with Marshmallow Icing